General Information

 14. What do I need to do?

-At this stage, if you fall within the class that Christine Riefa Class Representative Limited intends to represent, you do not need to take any steps to be included within the claim.
+At this stage, if you fall within the class that JLP A&A Class Representative Limited intends to represent, you do not need to take any steps to be included within the claim.
 Updates on any developments will promptly be posted on this website so that you can stay up to date.
 In addition, if you register your interest in the proposed collective claim, you will be notified of developments directly by email.
+If you registered for updates in the claim brought by Christine Riefa Class Representative Limited, you do not need to register again now - you will continue to be notified of developments in the claim brought by JLP A&A Class Representative Limited.

-In the event that Christine Riefa Class Representative Limited secures compensation for the class, you will need to come forward and claim your share of any damages.
+In the event that JLP A&A Class Representative secures compensation for the class, you will need to come forward and claim your share of any damages.
 Details of how to do this will be uploaded to this website in due course.

 Back To Top